How to Track and Improve First Response Time by Channel and Agent

 How it works:

-- • Upload your ticket/conversation export — must include ticket creation timestamp, first reply timestamp, assigned agent, and channel
+- • Upload your ticket/conversation export with ticket creation timestamp, first reply timestamp, assigned agent, and channel

-- • Run a single prompt to generate a comprehensive FRT report to track agent and channel performance
+- • Run a single prompt to generate a full FRT report covering agent and channel performance

-- • Double-click to find correlations that impact the breach rate — ask Querri to analyze further and surface whether breaches are tied to ticket volume, time of day, channel-agent fit, or staffing capacity
+- • Double-click to find correlations that drive the breach rate.
+Ask Querri to dig further and surface whether breaches are tied to ticket volume, time of day, channel-agent fit, or staffing capacity

 - • Filter to tickets outside your FRT target thresholds and produce a ranked table of agents by % of tickets breaching the threshold

-- • Run what-if scenarios to address the challenges — test the impact of staffing changes, channel rebalancing, or target adjustments before committing
+- • Run what-if scenarios to test the impact of staffing changes, channel rebalancing, or target adjustments before committing

-- • Ask Querri for recommendations to improve FRT performance — get prioritized, data-backed actions rather than generic advice
+- • Ask Querri for recommendations to improve FRT performance and get prioritized, data-backed actions rather than generic advice

 - • Wrap it up with an exec-level presentation or schedule automated weekly reports so performance stays visible without manual effort